 MeridianLink, Inc., MLNK

 - Based in Costa Mesa, California, MeridianLink is a software-as-a-service platform that works with financial institutions, particularly credit unions.
-The platform plans to sell 12 million shares between $24 and $26 per share.
+The platform sold 13.2 million shares at $26 each.

 PowerSchool Holdings, Inc., PWSC

-- This software company provides cloud-based solutions to K-12 schools that assists schools with compliance, finance, special education, attendance, and more.
-PowerSchool Holdings, which is based in Folsom, California, expects to sell 39.5 million shares between $18 and $20 per share.
+- This software company provides cloud-based insights and analytics solutions to K-12 schools.
+PowerSchool Holdings, which is based in Folsom, California, expects to sell 39.5 million shares at $18 per share.

 SnapOne Holdings Corp., SNPO

 - Charlotte, North Carolina-based SnapOne Holdings is an electronics company that provides technology solutions for homes and businesses.
-SnapOne hopes to sell 13.9 million shares between $18 and $21 per share.
+SnapOne sold 13.9 million shares at $18 each.

 Dole Plc., DOLE

 - One of the largest producers of fruits and vegetables globally, Dole sells more than 300 products sourced from 30 countries around the world.
 Based in Dublin, Ireland, the company hopes to sell 30.3 million shares at a range between $16 and $17.

 Ocean Biomedical, Inc., OCEA